 - The proponent must refer to the City's Local Planning Policy 4.21 Coastal Assets Policy and Local Planning Policy 4.3 Public Open Space, for information pertaining to the City's expectations at PC.
-Please note the Foreshore Reserve cannot be included in the 10% Public Open Space Contribution. - All approved Asset Data and As Constructed Drawings must be submitted to the City for inclusion in the City's Asset Register, refer WD13C Land Development Landscape Submission Process and Requirements for guidance. - Detail on the infrastructure that has been installed including but not limited to fencing, access, signage and other infrastructure such as lookouts and benches where agreed by the City.
+Please note the Foreshore Reserve cannot be included in the 10% Public Open Space Contribution. - All approved Asset Data and As Constructed Drawings (ASPECS) must be submitted to the City for inclusion in the City's Asset Register. - Detail on the infrastructure that has been installed including but not limited to fencing, access, signage and other infrastructure such as lookouts and benches where agreed by the City.